-In the navigation area, click the rectangle, press the F2 key, and rename the rectangle to Background.
+In the Navigation component, click the rectangle, press the F2 key, and rename the rectangle to Background.

-Drag a rectangle from the Toolbox into the navigation area.
+Drag a rectangle from the Toolbox into the Navigation component.
 Place it as a child widget to the Background rectangle.

-In the navigation area, click the new rectangle, press the F2 key, and rename the rectangle to Button.
+In the Navigation component, click the new rectangle, press the F2 key, and rename the rectangle to Button.

-Drag a label from the Toolbox into the navigation area.
+Drag a label from the Toolbox into the Navigation component.
 Place the label as a child widget to the Button rectangle.
+Step 6

-In the navigation area, click the label, press the F2 key, and rename the label to Button text.
+In the Navigation component, click the label, press the F2 key, and rename the label to Button text.